Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Introduction

-In the present work, we study the modeling of titania nanoparticle production in laminar flames at high concentration.
 Titanium dioxide is used as a white pigment -- e.g. in paintings, solar creams, cosmetics -- as a catalyst support, and as a photocatalyst.
-Even if in most laboratory-scale experimental studies of titania nanoparticles flame synthesis, the precursor concentration generally represents a few percent of the oxidizer flow rate \cite{george_formation_1973,pratsinis_role_1996,chow_flame_1996}, industrial aerosol reactors are usually operated at high precursor mass fraction, possibly more than 50\% of the oxidizer flow rate \cite{pratsinis_kinetics_1990,heine_agglomerate_2007}.
-Since the reaction yield is rather high as up to 50\% of the injected precursor can be converted into TiO$_{2}$ powder \cite{chow_flame_1996}, the mass fraction of the particle phase can be non-negligible in comparison to that of the gas phase.
-This may yield a possible strong coupling between both phases, such that exchanges of mass and energy between the two phases will no longer be negligible.
-Other types of nanoparticles are also concerned with high conversion yield and high concentration, e.g. SiO$_{2}$ nanoparticles produced from SiCl$_{4}$ \cite{hwang_measurements_2001,kim_modeling_2003, lee_simulation_2001} or HMDSO \cite{grohn_design_2011}.
-Here, we focus on titania nanoparticles as a representative test case.
+Even if in most laboratory-scale experimental studies of titania nanoparticles flame synthesis the precursor concentration generally represents a few percent of the oxidizer flow rate \cite{george_formation_1973,pratsinis_role_1996,chow_flame_1996}, industrial aerosol reactors are usually operated at high precursor mass fraction, possibly more than 50\% of the oxidizer flow rate \cite{pratsinis_kinetics_1990,heine_agglomerate_2007}.
+Since the reaction yield is rather high, as up to 50\% of the injected precursor can be converted into TiO$_{2}$ particles \cite{chow_flame_1996}, the mass fraction of the particle phase can be non-negligible in comparison to that of the gas phase.
+This yields a strong coupling between both phases, such that exchanges of mass and energy between the two phases will no longer be negligible.
+Other types of nanoparticles are also concerned with high conversion yield and high concentration, such as SiO$_{2}$ nanoparticles produced from SiCl$_{4}$ \cite{hwang_measurements_2001,kim_modeling_2003, lee_simulation_2001,morgan_modelling_2005} or HMDSO \cite{grohn_design_2011,chrystie_comparative_2018}.
+In the present work, we focus on titania nanoparticles as a representative test case.